alloyking1/Jabu_task_mgn/Modules/TaskManager/readMe.md

-code, tests, implementation instructions, and a database diagram

 # A module that allows users to create periodic tasks and manage them

 > This solution was implemented in a modular software architecture pattern using Laravel and Livewire.